JonCooperWorks/wgrpcd/README.md

 }
 ```

+It's possible to use `wgrpcd` clients with encrypted client keys by encrypting it before committing it to source control.
-You can decrypt a key and pass it as  `ClientKeyBytes` key before passing it to the `wgrpcd.Client` for added client security.
+At runtime, decrypt the client key before passing its bytes to the `wgrpcd.ClientConfig`.
+This makes it possible to do `git push heroku master` while not putting your credentials in version control.

 Go clients of `wgrpcd` should use this instead of writing their own client implementations.
 If you spot an improvement, please submit a pull request.